-The subject of discouragement came up during our “family service” since church had been cancelled because of snow and ice.
-It was really quite precious to see my 10 year old up in front of the fireplace giving what was the shortest sermon of anyone’s lifetime.
+The subject of discouragement came up during our “family service” since our church service had been canceled because of snow and ice.
+It was really quite precious to see my 10-year-old up in front of the fireplace giving what was the shortest sermon of anyone’s lifetime.

 Last January we found out we are expecting baby number four in September, just two weeks after the new blog launch.
-Severe morning sickness was not my friend, despite medicine and partial bedrest during the first half of the pregnancy to keep it in check.
+Severe morning sickness was not my friend, despite medicine and partial bed rest during the first half of the pregnancy to keep it in check.
 I had to be taken care of again.

 I learned that no place in the Bible says that discouragement itself is a sin, but if we let it abide in our hearts then it can lead us to a place of sinning.

 The Father knows that we are flesh and will encounter human trials.
 He understands what we go through and will even allow trials of our faith to strengthen us.

 Maybe that’s why our unpleasant circumstances seem like a hopeless situation.
 That way, we can see that we are helpless by ourselves.
 He leads us to Himself, so He can work where we cannot.Hopeless circumstances lead us past ourselves to God—so He can work where we can't. #ThrivingInChrist

 And David was greatly distressed; for the people spake of stoning him, because the soul of all the people was grieved, every man for his sons and for his daughters: but David encouraged himself in the Lord his God.
 1 Samuel 30:6 KJV

-In 1 Samuel chapter 30 we learn that the Amalekites had invaded Ziklag, burned it with fire, and took all the people there captive including David’s two wives.
+In 1 Samuel chapter 30, we learn that the Amalekites had invaded Ziklag, burned it with fire, and took all the people there captive including David’s two wives.
 So when David and his men returned and discovered this they all “lifted up their voice and wept until they had no more power to weep” (verse 4).

 He encouraged himself in the Lord.
 (Other versions say “strengthened himself.)

 Then he inquired of the Lord if he should go after the Amalekites and beat their tushies.
 God said to go for it, and that he would get everything back.

-How to Encourage Yourself In the Lord
+4 Ways to Encourage Yourself In the Lord

 1. Remember God is who He says He is.
 He is sovereign and in charge of my life.
 As long as I have submitted my circumstances to Him, He is the One who is in charge of them.